bencemali/fheanor/examples/bgv_basics/Readme.md

 In particular, this depends on the size of the ring we work in, and also on the number of digits chosen for relinearization.

 Once we decided on the number of factors to drop, we can use the function [`crate::bgv::modswitch::drop_rns_factors_balanced()`] to choose the exact factors to drop in such a way as to preserve the quality of the relinearization key.
-Alternatively, these can also determined manually: [`crate::bgv::BGVInstantiation::mod_switch_down_ct()`] takes a list of indices, which refer to the indices of the factors of `q` that will be dropped.
+Alternatively, these can also determined manually: [`crate::bgv::BGVInstantiation::mod_switch_ct()`] takes a list of indices, which refer to the indices of the factors of `q` that will be dropped.
 ```rust
 # use fheanor::bgv::*;
 # use fheanor::DefaultNegacyclicNTT;